Tim McKenzie – Senior Pastor

 Les Ackerman began his tenure as Director of Music Ministry and Organist at St. Mark’s in 2010.
 He has served churches as full-time music director in California, Texas and North Carolina.
 Les holds degrees in Church Music and Organ Performance from Westminster Choir College in Princeton, NJ., and both a Masters of Sacred Music from Perkins School of Theology, and a Master of Music in Organ Performance from Meadows School of the Arts, both at Southern Methodist University in Dallas, Texas.

 Sue Wadgymar was raised in Minnesota and attended Gustavus Adophus College, completing coursework towards a BSc in Medical Technology.
 She took a break from working to raise her family in Texas.
-She then began a 16-year career at an ELCA church in McAllen as office manager and financial administrator, building the skills and experience that are valuable for her role at St. Mark’s.
-She was also Border Area Mission Ministries Coordinator, managing lodging arrangements at Our Savior’s Living Faith Center for volunteer groups from around the country to work on projects in the border area.
+She then began a 16-year career at an ELCA church as office manager and financial administrator, building the skills and experience that are valuable for her role at St. Mark’s.
+She was also Border Area Mission Ministries Coordinator, managing lodging arrangements at the church’s Living Faith Center for volunteer groups from around the country to work on projects in the border area.
 Sue moved to North Carolina in 2019 to be near her daughter’s family, and to enjoy her two small grandsons.